-Life science is a highly regulated area.
-Medicine and medico-technical equipment have to undergo very strict approval processes before being introduced to the market for human use.
+Life science is a heavily regulated field.
+Pharmaceuticals and medical devices have to undergo very strict approval processes before being introduced to the market for human use.
 Consequently, there are many guidelines, templates and rules that must be complied with when translating medical texts.

 Translators also need to be able to translate highly complex source material into the target language in a manner that ensures the translated material is patient-friendly and easy to understand.

-The various companies in a Group sometimes act independently when purchasing translation services, which results in many different and uncoordinated vendors.
+The various companies or subsidiaries in a group sometimes act independently when purchasing translation services, which results in many different and uncoordinated vendors.
 This means higher prices and less control over consistency and quality.

 How to overcome these challenges?

-This subject area requires skilled and experienced medical translators who have been tried and tested by a specialized translation agency.
+This subject area requires skilled and experienced life sciences translators who have been tried and tested by a specialized translation partner.
 Testing ensures that the individual translators are also familiar with the conventions and templates mentioned above.

-Approved translators also utilize a good selection of online medical dictionaries, medical encyclopedias and relevant reference materials from previous assignments, which they combine with their own experience and sound reflection.
+Approved translators also utilize a good selection of online scientific dictionaries, medical encyclopedias and relevant reference materials from previous assignments, which they combine with their own experience and sound reflection.

 In this context, high-quality translation memories are worth their weight in gold since many of the documents to be translated use the same phrases and terms specified by the strictly stipulated guidelines and templates.
 Examples include informed consent forms, summaries of product characteristics and package inserts.

-- Find an experienced partner that can meet all your needs – one with documented experience in multilingual life science translation.
-Make certain your contact person or project manager is experienced in the area and familiar with the conventions and processes in the life science industry.
-Experience is the key – on all levels.
+1. Find an experienced partner that can meet all your needs – one with documented experience in multilingual life science translation, and that's familiar with the conventions and processes of the life science industry.

-- Implement a standardized process for your translations, including quality assurance where you approve the translated texts.
-Assign one or more people to answer questions that may arise about terminology.
+3. Implement a standardized process for your translations, including quality assurance where you approve the translated texts.
+Make sure to assign an expert (or more) to answer questions that may arise about terminology management.

-- Ask your translation agency to create a multilingual termbase based on your company’s materials to enable professional term management for all of the languages.
+5. Ask your translation partner to create a multilingual termbase based on your company’s materials to enable professional term management for all of the languages.

-- Provide feedback on translations to ensure that your company’s preferred terminology is specified and consistently implemented in the future.
+6. Provide feedback on translation quality to ensure that your company’s preferred terminology is specified and consistently implemented in the future.